Kuwait ruler urges citizens to vote, not "wail" in protest

 "This tension and stress and anxiety, which hangs over our country and our society, hurts you as it hurts me," Sheikh Sabah said in comments published by state news agency KUNA.

-"We have a duty to protect our country from the dangers surrounding us, the earthquakes that are shaking the Arab world."

 Rallies outside parliament have been held regularly and peacefully for years, but three big marches since mid-October were broken up by police using tear gas.
-Protesters say they seek reform, not an Arab Spring-style revolution like those that have ousted four Arab autocratic rulers since early last year.
+Protesters say they seek reform, not an Arab Spring-style revolution.

 Analysts say the next assembly may be more government-friendly and help ease the passing of laws.
 But it could lack legitimacy if the election turnout is low, and may not be seen as independent - an outcome likely to raise political tensions.